-- Obtain the race box key from the key safe in the entrance hall of the club. - Unlock the Race Box, following the instructions on the door in relation to the LED. - Unlock the cupboard under the desk and the middle metal cupboard on the wall. - Switch on the PC screen.
-The PC tower should already be on

-- Hoist Red Ensign (on gaff) and Club Burgee (at top of mast). - Check the patrol boat driver(s) and crew have arrived.
+- Start to consider if the weather conditions will be suitable for sailing (wind strength, visibility, forecast) - Obtain the race box key from the key safe in the entrance hall of the club. - Unlock the Race Box, following the instructions on the door in relation to the LED. - Unlock the cupboard under the desk and the middle metal cupboard on the wall. - Switch on the PC screen.
+The PC tower should already be on - Hoist Red Ensign (on gaff) and Club Burgee (at top of mast). - Check the patrol boat driver(s) and crew have arrived.
+If missing then try and contact, make racers aware as early as possible and advise that the race cannot go ahead without a patrol boat.